Johnny Newman (footballer)

-John Henry George Newman was an English former football player and manager.
+John Henry George Newman (13 December 1933 – 25 November 2025) was an English football player and manager.

+Career

-Born in Hereford, Herefordshire, Newman played as a central defender, beginning his career with Birmingham City in 1951 where he won the Second Division and was on the losing side in the 1956 FA Cup Final.
+Born in Hereford, Herefordshire, Newman played as a central defender, beginning his career with Birmingham City in 1951 where he won the Second Division and was on the losing side in the 1956 FA Cup final.
 He moved on to Leicester City and then to Plymouth Argyle, for whom he made over 300 appearances between 1960 and 1967.

 In 1966, Newman played for the Football League representative team which beat the Irish Football League 12–0 at Home Park; the Football League team contained seven of the 1966 World Cup-winning team.
 He then moved on to Devon rivals Exeter City, where he was made player-manager in 1969, continuing in the manager's role after he retired from playing in 1972.
 He moved on to Grimsby Town, gaining promotion to the Third Division, and had a largely unsuccessful eleven months in charge at Derby County, before returning to his home town to manage Hereford United.
 His coaching career included a spell as assistant manager to Bobby Saxton at York City.

-He is last surviving player from the Birmingham City squad that played in the 1956 FA Cup final.
+Newman was the last surviving player from the Birmingham City squad that played in the 1956 FA Cup final.

+Death

+Newman died in November 2025, at the age of 91.